 NOTE — With time, as mitigation measures are carried out and equipment is obtained for emergencies, the onset disaster measures shall be modified.

 The disaster management committee shall prepare post-disaster measures for the rehabilitation and reconstruction of drinking water utility/supplier wherever needed to speed the restoration of these services.
-With reconstruction, the essential thing is for the company to incorporate prevention and mitigation measures when designing the new construction or retrofitting plans, so as to prevent the same weaknesses the systems had before the disaster.
+With reconstruction, the essential thing is for the drinking water utility/supplier to incorporate prevention and mitigation measures when designing the new construction or retrofitting plans, so as to prevent the same weaknesses the systems had before the disaster.

 Infrastructure Planning